 Regardless of whether you’ve come to shop or not, it’s definitely worth checking out.

 THE LAST WORD

 Studio City won’t get my return patronage as a hotel guest, simply because there’s little incentive to stay there.
 The rooms aren’t good enough, nor is the service or amenities.
 The dining is still a work in progress while the casino is just a repeated version of what’s already been done in Macau a million times before.

-Situated one block away from the Venetian, Four Seasons and Sands Cotai, Studio City is the southernmost hotel on the Cotai Strip.
+Situated across the road from the Parisian Macao, Studio City is the southernmost hotel on the Cotai Strip.